 Here’s how you do it:

 - Start playing the game as you normally would.
 The Card Czar (you or the other existing player) reads the Black Card.
-The rest gets 10 answer cards.

 Cards Against Humanity: 3 Players

-- Choose the Card Czar.
-The Card Czar of the round will be reading the Black Card to the two players, and will be judging the winning card – winning combination.
+- Choose the Card Czar of the round.
+The Card Czar of the round will be reading the Black Card, and judge the winning card.

-- Choose your card.
-After the Black Card is read, you both choose one of your 10 cards, and place it face down on the table, while the Card Czar isn’t looking.
+- After the Black Card is read, both players choose one of their 10 cards and place it face down on the table, preferably, when the Card Czar isn’t looking.

 Second Way – No Card Czar

 - Then, let one of you pick one of the cards haphazardly.
-The randomly selected card, no matter how absurd, unfunny it is; wins.
+The randomly selected card, no matter how absurd, or unfunny it is, wins the round.

 - Repeat as much as you’d like to, and calculate the points to pick the winner at the end.

 We all know that CAH is fun if played by a large group of people.
-What I bet you didn’t know, is that when playing with 2 or 3 players, there are plenty of options up there, and plenty of Cards Against Humanity hilarious card combos to be made.
-Knock yourself out.
+What I bet you didn’t know, is that when playing with 2 or 3 players, there are plenty of options to have a great time, and plenty of Cards Against Humanity hilarious combos to be made.